 On March 27, 2017, it was announced that the NFL Raiders were leaving the city for the second time, headed to Las Vegas, NV.
 This move would bring to an end to the last remaining ballpark-sharing arrangement between an MLB and an NFL team, an arrangement that was favorable to neither franchise and had helped to torpedo plans for a move to a more contemporary facility for the Athletics.
 The move, coupled with the planned move of the NBA's Golden State Warriors across the bay to San Francisco, CA, meant that the Athletics were the sole remaining professional sports franchise calling Oakland home, something which, it was hoped, would encourage the city to put out all the stops to ensure their long-term future.
 The A's were actively looking for a downtown site to build a new ballpark, but were dealt a blow in December of 2017 when the Peralta Community College District, owner of the team's preferred site located near Laney College, announced that it was ceasing discussions with the team because of opposition to the proposed development by the school's staff and users.
 One of the options still on the table was to build a new facility on the site of the Coliseum, although it came with major drawbacks, given the stadium's location far from any fan-friendly amenities such as bars or shops.

 On April 17, 2018, the A's offered free admission for their home game against the Chicago White Sox; that game marked the 50th anniversary of the first major league game played at the Coliseum.
 Over 46,000 fans were in attendance for a 10-2 win over the Chicago White Sox.
 The game featured a return appearance by Lew Krausse, who had started and lost the original game 50 years earlier.
 This time, Krausse was there to throw the ceremonial first pitch.
 This ushered in a great season by the A's who came out of nowhere to make the postseason for the first time since 2014.
 There was more good news after the season, as the team announced on November 28th that it had identified a site for a new ballpark, on the downtown waterfront near Jack London Square.
-With the Raiders also planning to leave the Coliseum in order to move to Las Vegas, NV, this would also allow the stadium's site to be redeveloped.
+With the Raiders also about to leave the Coliseum, this would also allow the stadium's site to be redeveloped.
 In May 2019, the city of Oakland's port commission gave the A's a four-year window to conduct an environmental impact report in order to propose development for the chosen site, an important first step.
 However, by May of 2021, the proposal had stalled, and the A's received permission from MLB to explore potential relocation options as a way to increase pressure on local authorities.
+On July 20, 2021, the Oakland City Council voted 6-to-1 to approve a non-binding term sheet for the Athletics' ballpark project at Howard Terminal.
+A negative vote would have almost certainly meant the departure of the team in short order, but even with the positive vote, relocation was not off the table as the A's were not satisfied with the terms proposed for the vote.
+At issue was the team's wish to see the city invest up to $855 million in public funds for land development around the project, something that could prove impossible in the current pandemic environment.

 In an ironic twist, in mid-2019, Raiders owner Mark Davis had the gall to criticize the A's for making some improvements to the stadium to make it more baseball-friendly, such as adding theater boxes and terrace tables, since these did reduce the number of seats available for football by a small number.
 The Raiders had of course broken their lease to decamp to Vegas, then decided to play one final season in Oakland when they failed to make appropriate arrangements to have a stadium ready to host them for the 2019 season.
 Davis acknowledged the A's were completely within their rights to make the changes they did, but still poured bile on them.
 His outburst was even more appalling given how much the moves made to accommodate Davis's father in 1995 had disfigured the stadium.